Par-star/Par-star/README.md

 <div align="center">

-## 🚀 Let's Build Something Amazing Together!
+## 🚀 Let's Build Something Amazing!

-*"Artificial Intelligence is not just about building models—it's about solving meaningful problems."*
+*"Artificial Intelligence is meaningful when it solves real problems."*

-⭐ **If you like my work, consider starring my repositories!**
+⭐ If you like my work, consider starring my repositories.

 </div>